dkharazi/notes/content/notes/deep_learning/regularization_intuition.md

 ---

 ### Motivating Regularization for Overfitting
-- Roughly speaking, weights are usually small for a model with a large amount of bias (i.e. underfitting)
+- Roughly speaking, weights are usually relatively smaller for a model with a large amount of bias (i.e. underfitting)
-- Roughly speaking, weights are usually large for a model with a large amount of variance (i.e. overfitting)
+- Roughly speaking, weights are usually relatively larger for a model with a large amount of variance (i.e. overfitting)
 - Regularization attempts to find a happy medium so the weights don't become too large or too small

 ![regularization](/img/regularization_overfitting.svg)